Flashcards in Role of the nephron in osmoregulation Deck (13):

 -the loop of Henle is a hairpin-shaped tubule that extends into the medulla of the kidney

--it is responsible for water being reabsorbed from the collecting duct, thereby concentrating the urine so that it has a lower water potential than blood
+-it is responsible for water being reabsorbed from the collecting duct, and concentrating the urine so that it has a lower water potential than blood

 What are the regions of the loop of Henley?